Mold Allergies: Types, Symptoms & Treatment

 Mold is persistent and can be found anywhere, so no matter how much effort you make to reduce it, if you do have a mold allergy, you may still find yourself suffering with symptoms at any time.
 Thankfully, an over-the-counter allergy relief medication like FLONASE Allergy Relief Spray can help.

-The FLONASE range relieves your worst allergy symptoms – including nasal congestion, plus sneezing, runny nose and itchy, watery eyes* – by helping to block six allergic substances, while most allergy pills only block one**.
+The FLONASE range relieves your allergy symptoms, including nasal congestion, plus sneezing, runny nose and itchy, watery eyes.
+FLONASE products help block six allergic substances, while most allergy pills only block one.*

 Discover the full range of FLONASE allergy relief products today, including allergy relief medication for children.

-**Mechanism vs most over-the-counter (OTC) allergy pills.
-FLONASE nasal sprays act on multiple inflammatory substances (histamine, prostaglandis, cytokine, tryptases, chemokine, and leukotrienes).
+*Mechanism vs. most OTC allergy pills.
+Flonase acts on multiple inflammatory substances (histamine, prostaglandins, cytokines, tryptases, chemokines and leukotrienes).
 The exact number and precise mechanism are unknown.

-iv.
-Mold allergy.
+4. Mold allergy.
 Asthma and Allergy Foundation of America (New England Chapter). https://asthmaandallergies.org/asthma-allergies/mold-allergy/.
-Accessed 21/07/20.
+Accessed 7/21/20.